Create a new field in CDMS

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

-Select a phase and step
+Select a visit and form

 Create a new field

 Once you have selected a form to add a field to, you can choose a field type in the field panel, shown on the right side of the form builder.
 The full list of field types is provided below:

 Number: this field can only contain numbers.

 Radio buttons: displays an option list from which the user can choose only one option.
 The buttons can be placed vertically or horizontally.

 Dropdown: displays an option list from which the user can choose only one option.
 If you have a large number of options, this is more convenient than a radio button field.
 Dropdown fields with a large number of options (>250) turn into a search box which improves data entry performance for studies with large option groups.

 Checkboxes: displays an option list from which the user can choose multiple options.